Marks Point

 Employment drivers in Marks Point are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Conversely, agriculture, forestry & fishing was under-represented, with only 0.0% of Marks Point's workforce compared to 5.3% in Rest of NSW.
-Over the 12 months to September 2025, employment increased by 2.3%, while labour force increased by 3.3%, resulting in an unemployment rise of 1.0 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data to 25-Nov-25 showed NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-National employment forecasts from May-25 indicated national employment would expand by 6.6% over five years and 14.7% over ten years.
-Applying these projections to Marks Point's employment mix suggested local employment should increase by 6.8% over five years and 14.0% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Conversely, agriculture, forestry & fishing is under-represented, with only 0.0% of Marks Point's workforce compared to Rest of NSW's 5.3%.
+The area offers limited local employment opportunities.
+Between September 2024 and September 2025, employment increased by 2.0% while labour force rose by 3.1%, leading to a 1.0 percentage point rise in unemployment.
+In contrast, Rest of NSW saw an employment decline of 0.5% and a labour force decline of 0.1%, with a 0.4 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Marks Point's employment should increase by 6.8% over five years and 14.0% over ten years, based on industry-specific projections applied to the local employment mix.

 Frequently Asked Questions - Employment